 - Minimal Artifacts with Natural Results

-I’ve pushed Hush Pro hard on really messy recordings, outdoor interviews, traffic-heavy scenes, and it consistently delivers clean results without that underwater or overly processed sound.
+Iâve pushed Hush Pro on messy recordings, outdoor interviews, and traffic-heavy scenes, and it consistently delivers clean results without that underwater or overly processed sound.

 Hush Split takes the same audio and renders it to three separate tracks.
-This gives you way more control because you can treat each element individually, pull room tone for fills, or rebuild ambience from scratch.
-I use Split mode when I need surgical precision or want to keep my edits non-destructive.
+This gives you more control because you can treat each element individually, pull room tone for fills, or rebuild ambience from scratch.
+I use Split mode when I need precision or want to keep my edits non-destructive.

 Freebies